giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-05-21-unity-avatar-mask-and-animation-layers.md

 If you have any doubt how to implement any part of this challenge, feel free to ask on this post comments or [send me a message]({{ site.baseurl}}about).

 ## Solution
-The whole source code and assets for this tutorial are available on: [https://github.com/giacomelli/unity-animation-mask](https://github.com/giacomelli/unity-animation-mask)
+The whole source code and assets for this tutorial are available on: [https://github.com/giacomelli/unity-avatar-mask-and-animation-layers](https://github.com/giacomelli/unity-avatar-mask-and-animation-layers)

 This repository has two main folders:

 * **avatar-mask-starter**: the one you used to make this tutorial.
-* **avatar-mask-completed**: the whole solution with all actions implemented.
+* **avatar-mask-complete**: the whole solution with all actions implemented.
 Use this one, in case you get stuck in any item on the challenge.

 The video below shows the complete solution running:
-{% youtube %}
+{% youtube sl9EheTbmhE %}

 ## Conclusion
 In this tutorial, we learn how to use Avatar Masks and Animation Layers to animate a robot with different masks and layers.